ABV Calculator – Alcohol by Volume Calculator

 How do I use a hydrometer for OG and FG?

 Sanitize all equipment.
 Fill a test jar with wort (for OG) or degassed beer (for FG).
 Float the hydrometer, spin gently, and read the scale at the liquid’s surface (meniscus) at eye level.
 Record the temperature and apply a correction if needed — most hydrometers are calibrated to 60°F / 15.6°C. A stable FG over 2–3 consecutive days confirms fermentation is complete.
+Per the Grainger Industrial Guide on Hydrometer Use, always spin the hydrometer gently to release any trapped bubbles before reading.

 What’s the difference between ABV, ABW, and Proof?

 ABV (alcohol by volume) is the global standard — what percentage of the liquid is ethanol by volume.
 ABW (alcohol by weight) is approximately 0.8 × ABV, used in some US state regulations and nutrition labelling.
 Proof (US) = 2 × ABV, so 40% ABV = 80 proof.
+The ABV standard is defined by the US Alcohol and Tobacco Tax and Trade Bureau (TTB) and equivalent bodies internationally.

 Can I calculate ABV without an Original Gravity reading?